 A peptic ulcer causes a dull or burning pain in your stomach, especially when you have an empty stomach.
 It lasts for minutes to hours, and it may come and go for several days or weeks.
 It may also cause other symptoms, such as bloating, nausea, and weight loss.
 If you have the symptoms of a peptic ulcer, your health care provider will check to see whether you have H. pylori.
 There are blood, breath, and stool tests to check for H. pylori.
 In some cases, you may need an upper endoscopy, often with a biopsy.

-If you have symptoms of a peptic ulcer, your doctor will test your blood, breath or stool to see if it contains H. pylori.
-The best treatment is a combination of antibiotics and acid-reducing medicines.
-You will need to be tested after treatment to make sure the infection is gone.
+If you do have a peptic ulcer, the treatment is with a combination of antibiotics and acid-reducing medicines.
+You will need to be tested again after treatment to make sure the infection is gone.

 - Wash your hands after using the bathroom and before eating